charlesroper/SxBRC-OS-Grid-Convert/README.md

     =EASTING_C(A1)  512500
     =NORTHING_C(A1) 134500

-The conversion alogrithm can also handle the [DINTY](http://en.wikipedia.org/wiki/DINTY) tetrad reference style:
+The conversion alogrithm can also handle the [DINTY](http://en.wikipedia.org/wiki/DINTY) tetrad reference style.
+So if cell A1 contains the DINTY reference TQ21R:

     Formula         Result
     =EASTING(A1)    526000